-Few people realise that Google’s AdWords is now the biggest advertising medium in Australia.
+Few people realise that Google’s AdWords is now the biggest advertising medium in Australia and worldwide, Google makes the bulk of its cash from selling this exact type of ad space.
 Declared income varies but reports showed that nearly $3bil was spent on this medium last year.
 Cost Per Click (CPC) inflation is rampant after being hit by the double effect of constant SEO update fallout and general demand growth as all companies continue to plow more money into this medium.

-Generally speaking there’s two main methods of payment ordered from cheapest to most expensive.
+Generally speaking there’s three main methods of payment ordered from cheapest to most expensive.

 If you have ever searched on Google or other search engines you might have noticed that some search results are tagged as ‘ad’ or ‘sponsored’.
 This means an advertiser is paying for that result to be shown as opposed to the search engine making up its own mind what results are listed after the user makes a search (see red highlighted sections in the image below).